Slingshot Shooting - Safety/Rules/Regulations

 Got questions about the legality of slingshots in your area?
-The responsibility to figure out what is legal and what isn't is 100% yours.
-We have a general idea of what's legal where, but we will give no legal advice here at SimpleShot.
-Slingshots are often regarded as toys. but in some jurisdi... -
+The responsibility to figure out what’s legal and what isn’t is all yours.
+While we have a general idea of what’s legal in different areas, we don’t give legal advice here at SimpleShot.
+Slingshots are often seen as toys, but in some p...

 A fork hit occurs when the projectile strikes the slingshot frame.
 It is easily avoided by learning proper technique and improving release.
 Folks who insist on shooting the heaviest bands possible while learning generally have more issues with fork hits.
 This is due to the fact that the resista...